Toggle mobile menu visibility

 If you feel intimidated or are concerned for vulnerable neighbours call 999.

 Looking for a Trader you can Trust?
 Try a Norfolk Trusted Trader.
-To search our directory and read feedback from their customers visit the Norfolk Trusted Trader website
+To search our directory of Trading Standards Approved members and read feedback from their customers visit the Norfolk Trusted Trader website

-Scam Alert - Telephone cold calls claiming to be 'bank security' - 1 March 2024
+Scam Alert - Telephone cold calls claiming to be from the 'FCA' - 27 September 2024

-We are warning residents about telephone calls which claim to be from 'bank security'.
+We are again warning residents after receiving reports of telephone calls which claim to be from the Financial Conduct Authority (FCA) making claims about 'suspicious transactions' on your bank account.

 We always advise people to be very wary of claims made during telephone cold calls.
 If you receive this or a similar call our advice is do not interact with the call and hang up.